Maker Of Rat Poison d-CON To Pull Products

 The 12 d-CON products are sold to consumers as pellets or powder, not in tamper-resistant bait stations.
 EPA has required that rodent control products sold to consumers be enclosed in such protective stations since 2011.

-In addition, eight of the 12 d-CON products also contain what are called second-generation anticoagulants—brodifacoum or difethialone.
+In addition, eight of the 12 d-CON products contain what are called second-generation anticoagulants—brodifacoum or difethialone.
 These rodent poisons are more toxic and persistent in the environment than first-generation compounds such as warfarin.
-Second-generation substances have been banned in consumer products since 2011 because of their toxicity to wildlife but are available to pest control professionals.
+Second-generation substances have been banned in consumer products since 2011 because of their toxicity to wildlife.

-Under the agreement, the replacement d-CON products will not contain second-generation anticoagulants and will be sold in block form or in tamper-resistant stations.
-When Reckitt Benckiser challenged attempts to ban second-generation anticoagulants, the company cited concerns about alternate products that contain a neurotoxin which, unlike d-CON ingredients, has no known antidote.
+Under the agreement, the replacement d-CON products will not contain second-generation anticoagulants and will be sold in protective stations.
+Reckitt Benckiser previously cited concerns about alternative products that contain a neurotoxin which, unlike d-CON ingredients, has no known antidote.
 “The new d-CON bait products for sale will continue to utilize effective ingredients for which an antidote is readily available and which do not contain a neurotoxin,” the company says.

 Join the conversation